-Under the lump-sum and fixed dollar amount substantially equal payment options, you can have the TSP transfer all or part of your investments into an individual retirement account (IRA) or other eligible retirement plan of your choosing.
-IRA transfers are not allowed with annuity payments or with substantially equal monthly payments expected to last longer than 10 years or that are based on life expectancy.
+Under the lump-sum and fixed dollar amount installment payment options, you can have the TSP transfer all or part of your investments into an individual retirement account or other eligible retirement plan, subject to minimum withdrawal requirements as described below.
+IRA transfers are not allowed with annuity payments or with installment payments expected to last longer than 10 years or that are based on life expectancy.

 Lump-Sum TSP Withdrawals

-If you decide on a series of “substantially equal” payments, you can choose:
+If you decide on a series of installment payments you want to receive monthly, quarterly or annually, you can choose:

-- a series of monthly payments computed by the TSP based on an IRS life expectancy table.
+- a series of payments computed by the TSP based on an IRS life expectancy table.

 If the amount elected does not satisfy the IRS minimum withdrawal requirements the TSP will increase the amount so that the requirements are satisfied after April 1 of the year after you reach age 701⁄2.
 All or part of the payments may be transferred into an IRA or other qualified retirement account, subject to the minimum withdrawal requirements.
 See IRS Publication 590 for details, including how to figure your minimum required distribution.

-If you elect the fixed dollar amount payment, you can change the dollar amount once a year.
-Those electing life expectancy based payments have a one-time opportunity lifetime to change to fixed dollar amount payments.
+If you elect the fixed dollar amount payment, you can change the frequency or amount at any time.
+Those electing life expectancy based payments have a one-time opportunity lifetime to change to fixed dollar amount payments; a change in the other direction is not allowed.

 Here are the annuity choices that the TSP makes available to you: